 Let’s use for example a 12 feet x 7 feet bed, with 8″ height of compost.
 This would be a nice size flower bed, where you have enough space for layers and variety.

-For this you would need 2 cubic yards of compost soil, what will be 54, 1 cubic feet bags of garden soil in hardware store.
+For this you would need 2 cubic yards of garden soil, what will be 54, 1 cubic feet bags of soil in hardware store.

 Yes… 54 bags!

 In my area, price for 54 bags from hardware store or 2 cubic yards from local soil supplier, is the same.
-Except from local supplier, delivery is included so you would save some strength.
+Except from local supplier, delivery is included so you would save some of your time and strength.